bryangreener/Denso/Compare_GPOs/README.md

 $gpos | %{ Get-GPOReport -Name $_.DisplayName -ReportType HTML -Path "C:\bin_folder\$($_.DisplayName).html" }
 ```

 This will generate html reports in the bin_folder path for every GPO in a domain.
 These need to be the only files in this folder for the program to run correctly.

+### Running the Program

-From here, run the program using the following command.
+From a console, run the program using the following command.

 ```bash
 C:\> C:\exe_path\compare_reports.exe C:\bin_folder C:\output_folder